Skip to content

 Returns:

-The fitted Bezierv representing the exact convolution.
+The fitted Bezierv representing the convolution.

 Raises: